gbv/daia/daia.md

-href        URL                  human-readable web page about the item part        string               whether and how the item is partial label       string               call number or similar item label for finding or identification department  entity               an administrative sub-entitity of the institution storage     entity               a physical location of the item (stacks, floor etc.) available   array of available   set of available services unavailable array of unavailable set of unavailable services
+href        URL                  human-readable web page about the item part        string               whether and how the item is partial label       string               call number or similar item label for finding or identification about       string               textual description of the item department  entity               an administrative sub-entitity of the institution storage     entity               a physical location of the item (stacks, floor etc.) available   array of available   set of available [services] unavailable array of unavailable set of unavailable [services]
 ----------- -------------------- ---------------------------------------------------------------

+Items refer to particular copies or holdings of documents.
 The value of field `part` must be one of `narrower` and `broader`, if given.
 Partial items refer to items which contain less (`narrower`) or more (`broader`) than the whole document.
+Some items MAY be identical with their document, for instance indistinguishable digital copies of a digital document.
+The field `part` MUST NOT be set in this case.

 The `department` refers to a department of an institution that is resposible for or knows about availability of the item.
 DAIA clients SHOULD assume a